Valerski-Emilija/awesomeNetwork/README.md

 upload or delete a profile picture.

 It uses the security bundle to load users from a database and bcrypt to hash the passwords.
-Twig as templating engine, doctrine and ORM for database actions.
+Doctrine and ORM for database actions, Twig as templating engine, Bootstrap4 for the Styles.

 Some technical details: you need composer and at least PHP 7.1 to run this application.